mhjohnson/pyqueue_wrapper/readme.md

-# pyqueue_wrapper
+# pyqueue_wrapper documentation

 ## Summary
-Standardized queue wrapper for gevent, iron.IO and AWS.
+This a wrapper that standardizes queue services for gevent, iron.IO and AWS (more to come)
-Sometimes there is a need to use multiple queue services, but refactoring code is not an option.
+Sometimes there is a need to utilize multiple queue services, but refactoring code is not an option.
-With pyqueue_wrapper, easily switch between the supported queue services.
+With pyqueue_wrapper, one can easily switch between the supported queue services.

 ## Setup Instructions
 ###Install